Lone Worker Guidance

 More than six million people in the UK are classed as lone workers, working either in isolation or without direct supervision, often in places or circumstances that put them at potential risk.
-To help transport companies make informed decisions when sourcing lone worker protection products and services, the BSIA has produced this guide to lone worker services for the transport sector, which includes information on best practice, employers' legal obligations and relevant British Standards.
+To help transport companies make informed decisions when sourcing lone-worker protection products and services, the BSIA has produced this guide to lone-worker services for the transport sector, which includes information on best practices, employers' legal obligations and relevant British Standards.

 A guide on the use of a Lone Worker device or app detailing information on threat, potential threat, no direct threat and no threat.

 Lone Workers – An Employers Guide (February 2010)